zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 Returns our newly created post.

-With our Post model working, let's add a new feature that returns a summary of a post, as usual start off by creating a spec for the feature:
+With our Post model working, let's add a new feature that returns a summary of a post.
+As usual, start off by creating a spec for the feature:

 ```ruby
 it 'has a summary' do